AingHongSin/AingHongSin/README.md

   <ul>
     <br>
     <li> Learning editing photos by using Adobe Lighroom, as well as drawing some vectors in Adobe Illustrator.</li>
-    <li> Looking forward to take a Web Development Course in future besides school curriculum.</li>
     <li> AInquiring more about UX/UI.</li>
     <li> 🔜</li>
   </ul>